CDRayn/backend-developer-tests/README.md

 in?
 How would you test this service?
 How would you audit it?
 How would an ops person audit it?

+### Candidate's Notes
+The implementation built meets the requirements / acceptance criteria but is rather unpolished in its current state.
+If more time was available the following would be done to clean it up and make it more resilient.
+This todo list includes the following:

+- **Make application more dry**: The current structure and implementation of the handlers has a lot of repeated code that should be broken out into separate callables Most of this has to do with handling query parameters, writing headers, and writing response bodies.
+- **Improve error handling**: The current error handling could be made more sophisticated and robust in order to better handle errors raised by the `net/http` package and `json` packages.
+Some of these errors might recoverable and necessarily require treating them as fatal.
+- **Standardize logging behavior**: A consistent pattern of when to log information and what to log should be adopted.
+This can include patterns such as weather to log on request resulting in errors or successful requests, including request parameters in the log entry, and any networking information to log.
+- **Add Unit Tests**: In order to confirm correctness, unit tests should be incorporated to validate the behavior of the `person` model and the HTTP handler functions.
+The handlers can be tested by passing in `http.Request` types and inspecting the response that is returned.
+- **Make runtime options configurable**: To make the service more flexible, runtime parameters such as network protocol and TCP/UDP port should be selectable by passing in these configuration values to the executable at startup.
+These were hardcoded to TCP and 8000 for the sake of expediency.

+For testing this service, I would rely on unit tests to check the correctness of the handlers and models.
+For integration testing
+I would use Go's standard library package `httptest`.
+For end-to-end testing, I would leverage some HTTP testing utility that can be scripted based on expected behavior.

+For auditing, I would leverage test coverage utilities and RESTful schema documentation tools such as Swagger.

 ## Input Processing

 StackPath operates a gigantic worldwide network to power our edge services.
 These